• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 Chinese broccoli with oyster sauce is a classic Chinese cuisine.
-And, many authentic Chinese restaurants serve this delicious gai lan (芥蘭) vegetable dish like yu choy sum as a dim sum item.
-Learn how to cook this tasty gai lan recipe in 15 minutes!
+Many authentic Chinese restaurants serve this delicious gai lan (Chinese broccoli 芥蘭) with oyster sauce vegetable dish like yu choy sum, sweet potato leaves stir fry and baby bok choy as a side dish or dim sum item.
+Let's learn how to cook gai lan (Chinese broccoli) recipe in 15 minutes with step by step photos and a video!

 Love authentic Asian food?
-Check out these stir fried water spinach, baby bok choy, Chinese spinach amaranth, soy sauce chicken, Thai mango sticky rice and Japanese beef bowl recipes.
+Check out these pan fried buns, stir fried water spinach, cashew shrimp, Chinese spinach amaranth, soy sauce chicken, Thai mango sticky rice, chicken satay and Japanese beef bowl recipes.

 Chinese broccoli with oyster sauce in a rectangle plate